-Implementation of the Watershed Protection Plan and other related trail upgrades and drainage improvements will:
+Implementation of the El Corte de Madera watershed protection program and other related trail upgrades and drainage improvements will:

-- Improve overall watershed health
+- Improve overall watershed health.

-- Enhance the trail experience for Preserve visitors.
+- Enhance the trail experience for preserve visitors.

 Construction scars will be only temporary; in a few years, vegetation will flourish in the riparian corridors long buried by logging road construction debris.
 Future trail users will not recognize the former logging roads as they enjoy pleasant trails winding through the redwood forest.